Joshua L. Brand

 Josh’s practice is dedicated to representing individuals and businesses in a wide variety of legal matters.
 He cut his teeth in criminal courtrooms, defending individuals accused of everything from DUI and Simple Possession to First Degree Murder.
 This representation often requires purposeful courtroom advocacy, and Josh considers himself a trial lawyer first and foremost.
 As a graduate of the Tennessee Association of Criminal Defense Attorneys Trial College, he views the ability to tell a client’s story as one of the most important roles of a litigation attorney.
 This holistic approach to advocacy is present in all stages of a case, from the initial client meeting to the final closing argument.

-As practice and experience expanded, Josh has been able to apply his courtroom skills to a wide variety of legal areas.
+As practice and experience expanded, Josh has been able to apply his courtroom skills to many different legal areas.
 The storytelling approach has helped to enrich a thriving family law practice, where clients often need assistance navigating difficult divorce, child custody, or post-divorce issues.
-Crisp attention to detail has also proven an asset in both simple and complex civil litigation.
+Crisp attention to detail has also proven an asset in both simple and complex civil litigation–from landlord-tenant disputes to personal injury cases to multi-million dollar corporate fraud claims.
 In plaintiff’s and defense work, Josh has found that creativity, communication, and diligence are the key ingredients to obtaining favorable results for his clients.

-Through the years Josh has also honed his skills as a writer and developed a strong appellate practice.
-He has successfully argued before the Court of Criminal Appeals, and handled complex appeals on both civil, criminal matters, as well as requests for post-judgment relief.
+Through the years Josh has also honed his skills as a writer.
+He has maintained an active appellate practice, handling complex appeals of both civil and criminal matters, as well as requests for post-judgment relief.
 Most notably, Joshua was part of the team that represented John Jay Hooker in his lawsuit to challenge the constitutionality of “aid-in-dying,” or assisted suicide.

 Joshua is licensed to practice in both State and Federal Court, and is familiar with courtrooms all over Middle Tennessee.
 He seeks to help individuals and business address their legal needs in a wide variety of matters.
 Service is the number one priority of the Brand Law Office, and Joshua seeks to tailor solutions to the individual needs of each and every individual client.